 School has a separate policy 'Student ICT and Mobile Device Use Policy' which covers student use in school.
-However, it is essential that children are safeguarded from potentially harmful and inappropriate online material, as well as exposure to child protection issues via social media.
+However, it is essential that children are safeguarded from potentially harmful and inappropriate online material, as well as exposure to child protection issues via social media, through the filtering and monitoring systems in place.